radiantlogic-v8/documentation-new/documentation/quick-start-guide/02-understanding-default-configuration-and-samples.md

 description: Quick Start Guide
 ---

-# Chapter 2: Understanding Default Configuration and Samples
+# Understanding Default Configuration and Samples

 ## Default Naming Contexts

 This section describes all the default root naming contexts included with RadiantOne.
 The naming contexts can be viewed/managed from the Main Control Panel > Directory Namespace tab and the data (run-time) can be seen from the Directory Browser tab.
 If a naming context is safe to delete, it is indicated in the description below.

 The sample naming contexts are as follows: